NVIDIA/ais-k8s/CONTRIBUTING.md

 # Contributing to AIStore

-The AIStore project repository follows an open source model where anyone is allowed and encouraged to contribute.
+This repository follows an open source model where anyone is allowed and encouraged to contribute.
 However, contributing to AIStore has a few guidelines that must be followed.

 ## Contribution Workflow

-The AIStore project repository maintains a contribution structure in which everyone *proposes* changes to the codebase via *pull requests*.
+The AIS-K8s repository maintains a contribution structure in which everyone *proposes* changes to the codebase via *pull requests*.
 To contribute to AIStore:

 1. [Fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork),
 2. [Create branch for issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue),